shundhammer/commented-config-file/README.md

 but to the previous one, it is moved to the wrong location.
 That's life.
 But it's much better than throwing away all comments every time a program touches a config file.

+## ColumnConfigFile

+This class is derived from CommentedConfigFile.
+In addition to the comment handling, this class also manages splitting up column-oriented config files into the columns.

+The content lines may all have the same number of columns (like in `/etc/fstab`), or they might have different numbers of columns.

+## Diff

+This is a generic Diff class for STL `vector<string>` that works just like the Linux `diff -u` command - with or without context lines, as configured.

+The `ccf_main` example can be used pretty much as a drop-in replacement for `diff -u`.

+This Diff class may not always return the absolute minimum diff (or "edit script"), but it will always be a human readable one.

+I had wondered why there is no ready-made class for this anywhere in STL or even Boost (or is there?); this is useful in many cases; for example, when writing just the changes done to a config file to the log.
+This is why this class is part of this little class library: It is ready to be used on the CommentedConfigFile level if you just configure diffs to be enabled there (which just saves the old lines at tactical points such as reading and parsing file content).